 Journey along this charming trail offering lush forests, enchanting lakes and a chance to meet wildlife

-Picturesque bridges, waterfalls and old growth trees, not to mention two peaceful lakes and a pristine river – all create a brilliant ambience on the year-round hike along the Greenwater Lakes Trail.
-Also known as Meeker Lakes, this is a well traveled trail, mostly because it’s a relatively easy hike in a picturesque setting.
+Picturesque bridges, waterfalls and old-growth trees, not to mention two peaceful lakes and a pristine river – all create a brilliant ambiance on the year-round hike along the Greenwater Lakes Trail.
+Also known as Meeker Lakes, this is a well-traveled trail, mostly because it’s a relatively easy hike in a picturesque setting.
 A bonus for many, because it is located in the Mt.
 Baker-Snoqualmie National Forest, horses and dogs are welcome.
 I have even seen domestic goats on a leash.
 For those just getting acquainted with hiking the Pacific Northwest, this trail is a great introduction, not to mention a terrific choice for families.

 In another 1/2 mile along the river, arrive at a camping spot amongst giant Red Cedars and Douglas Firs… another wonderful place for lunch.
 The forest briefly opens up to let the sun through and the water is calmer.
 There’s something resembling a small beach along the shore.

 From here, the trail begins to gain elevation as it enters the Norse Peak Wilderness.
 At 3.2 miles from the trailhead, there’s a fork in the trail, to the right is Lost Lake and to the left is Echo Lake.
 Each destination is about 3.5 miles from the fork and turns an easy day hike into a strenuous one, more because of the distance than the difficulty, but also a little steeper grade.
 You can literally hike forever in this area, making it a favorite trail for overnight hikers and horse people to explore.
 From here you can connect with many other trails, such as Corral Pass, Crystal Mountain and the Pacific Crest Trail… if you want to hike to Mexico.